I visited the Dark Hedges in Northern Ireland once, and I’d never visit again.

 Some locals believe she’s the ghost of a maid from the nearby house who died under mysterious circumstances many centuries ago.

-Dark Hedges Game of Thrones Link
+The Dark Hedges Game of Thrones Link

 Yes, there’s a big aul Dark Hedges Game of Thrones link!
-If you’re a fan of the insanely successful HBO series Game of Thrones, then you’ll probably recognise the Dark Hedges as The Kings Road.
+If you’re a fan of the insanely successful HBO series, then you’ll probably recognise the Dark Hedges as ‘The Kings Road’.

-The avenue features in Season 2, Episode 1: On the King’ s Road’.
+The avenue features in Season 2, Episode 1: ‘On the King’ s Road’.
 The Dark Hedges were featured during a scene where Arya Stark escaped from King’s Landing.

 She joined the Night’s Watch in a cart and travelled north on the King’s Road while disguised as a boy.